StephenGriffies/StephenGriffies.github.io/README.md

-# StephenGriffies.github.io
+# StephenGriffies
 These are files related to my reesearch and teaching website.
+This site is under construction.